coconaut/ntsy/README.md

 ## Description

-Ntsy (pronounced "notesy") is a lightweight command line interface for keeping simple notes on Windows.
+ntsy (pronounced "notesy") is a lightweight command line interface for keeping simple notes on Windows.

 ## Status